khanmjk/altsoftwareplanning/docs/workspace-canvas-contract.md

 - Do not call `workspaceComponent.render()` from an extension.
 - Extensions should react to view changes via `onViewChange(viewId)`.
 - Use `workspaceComponent.setExtensionEnabled()` for settings-based toggles.
+- The extension rail is mounted by `WorkspaceShellComponent`.

 **Extension interface** (minimum):
 ```javascript